AlexiaChen/awesome-stars/README.md

 - [felipernb/algorithms.js](https://github.com/felipernb/algorithms.js) – Atwood's Law applied to CS101 - Classic algorithms and data structures implemented in JavaScript
 - [jamiebuilds/itsy-bitsy-data-structures](https://github.com/jamiebuilds/itsy-bitsy-data-structures) – :european_castle: All the things you didn't know you wanted to know about data structures
 - [Yomguithereal/mnemonist](https://github.com/Yomguithereal/mnemonist) – Curated collection of data structures for the JavaScript/TypeScript language.
-- [vuejs/vue](https://github.com/vuejs/vue) – 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [mocheng/react-and-redux](https://github.com/mocheng/react-and-redux) – 《深入浅出React和Redux》代码
 - [bendc/animateplus](https://github.com/bendc/animateplus) – A+ animation module for the modern web
 - [nadrane/build-your-own-regex](https://github.com/nadrane/build-your-own-regex) – This is a test spec driven guide to help you build a simple regex implementation